Home Tags Attitude Era

 Tag: Attitude Era

-WWE King Of The Ring 2002 would be the tenth and final KOTR event to be held on PPV.
+WWE King Of The Ring 2002 would be the tenth and final KOTR event to be held on PPV, and it's a bit of a "meh" climax for the series.

-For any Jerichoholics, WWF Vengeance 2001 is a vital show to watch, and for most other fans, there are still some good matches to be found here.
+For any Jerichoholics, WWF Vengeance 2001 is a vital show to watch, and for most other fans, there are still some good matches to be found.

 WWF No Mercy 2001 is a forgotten gem of a show, with a great double main event and a very good Ladder match further down the card.